Almost toric fibrations on K3 surfaces via degenerations: Symplectic Kulikov models from toric degenerations

 \begin{lemma} Abbreviate $t=\vec{t}$.
 Let $\alpha_t$ and $\omega$ be as in Lemma \ref{lmArbitraryToricClass}, and let $\tilde{\omega}_t:=\pi^*\omega+\alpha_t$.
 There is an $\epsilon>0$ such that for $|t|<\epsilon$ the symplectic manifold $(\tilde{D}_i, \tilde{\omega}_t|_{\tilde{D}_{i}})$ admits an almost toric fibration $\tilde{\mu}^i_t: (\tilde{D}_i,\tilde{\omega}_t|_{\tilde{D}_i}) \rightarrow \tilde{B}_i$ with base $\tilde{B}_i$ such that $(\mu^i_t)^{-1}(\partial {\tilde{B}}_i) = \bigcup_j \tilde{D}_{ij}$.
 Moreover, for fixed $\omega_0$, $\epsilon$ can be taken fixed for some open neighborhood $U$ of $\omega_0$ in the space of symplectic forms. \end{lemma}

 \begin{proof} Let $\{E^i_1,\cdots, E^i_k\}$ denote the exceptional spheres on $\tilde{D}_i$ coming from performing the small blow-up (in the complex category) and let $s_j^t=\tilde{\omega}_t(E^i_j)$.
 By construction, for a given $j$, the size of the exceptional curves that come from blowing up points on $D_{ij}$ are all the same.
 We may choose for each $i$ a symplectic form on $D_i$ with the property that $\omega_t(D_{ij}) = \omega(D_{ij}) + l_js_j^t$ for each boundary divisor $D_{ij}$ of $D_i$.
 Here $l_j$ is the number of blown up points on $D_{ij}$.
+Furthermore, each $D_{ij}$ is still symplectic for $\om_t$.
 To see this, note the symplectic blow down is diffeomorphic to the complex blow down which reproduces $D$.
 This is realized by identifying a neighborhood of each exceptional curve with the tautological disc bundle. $\omega_t$ can be taken as the the pullback of the symplectic form on the blow-down via this diffeomorphism.
-By making $t$ small $\omega_t$ is arbitrarily close to $\omega$.
-By Lemma~\ref{lemma:Toricopenness} if we take $t$ small enough the forms $\omega_t$ admit a toric actions with $\cup_j D_{ij}$ as the boundary divisors.